SpaceX Capsule and NASA Crew Make 1st Splashdown in 45 Years

 Within a half-hour of splashdown, the scorched and blistered 15-foot capsule was hoisted aboard a SpaceX recovery ship with a staff of more than 40, including doctors and nurses.
 To keep the returning astronauts safe in the pandemic, the recovery crew quarantined for two weeks and were tested for the coronavirus.

 The opening of the hatch was held up briefly by extra checks for toxic rocket fumes outside the capsule.
-After meeting with doctors, the astronauts were flown by helicopter to Pensacola, for the flight home to Houston and a reunion with their wives and sons.
-Musk was also headed to Texas from SpaceX’s Mission Control in California to meet with them.
+After medical checkups, the astronauts were flown by helicopter to Pensacola and then to Houston.

 There was one unexpected problem that could have endangered the operation: Once the capsule was in the water, private boats "just made a beeline for it,” and got too close, said NASA Administrator Jim Bridenstine, promising to do better next time at keeping sightseers on pleasure boats safely away.
 NASA video showed one vessel flying a large campaign flag for President Donald Trump.